Image: Shutterstock

 2. How much asparagus should pregnant women eat per day?

 There is no specific limit to how much asparagus you can eat daily.
 Eating asparagus can help you get the required amount of folic acid in pregnancy.
 Therefore, you may consider the folic acid content of the vegetable to determine a safe limit.
-Consuming four cooked asparagus spears provides 89 mcg of dietary folate equivalent (DFE), which satisfies 22% of the recommended dietary allowance (RDA) prescribed by the FDA (4).
-The maximum RDA of folic acid from foods and supplements is 1,000 mcg DFE for adults.
+Eating four cooked asparagus spears provides approximately 85mcg of dietary folate equivalent (DFE), meeting about 22% of the recommended dietary allowance (RDA) set by the US FDA.
+The RDA for folic acid during pregnancy can vary depending on the stage of pregnancy.
+In general, the daily RDA for pregnant women is 600 mcg of dietary folate equivalents.

 3. Are there any precautions I should take when buying or storing asparagus?